gletort/PhysiBoSS/README.md

 ~~~

-PhysiCell is developped in [Paul Macklin's lab] (mathcancer.org).
+PhysiCell is developped in [Paul Macklin's lab](http://mathcancer.org).
-MaBoSS and PhysiBoSS are developped in the [Computational Systems Biology of Cancer group] (http://sysbio.curie.fr) at Institut Curie (Paris, France).
+MaBoSS and PhysiBoSS are developped in the [Computational Systems Biology of Cancer group](http://sysbio.curie.fr) at Institut Curie (Paris, France).

 We invit you to use PhysiBoSS for you research and give feedbacks to us.
 Any help in developping it further is more than welcome.
 Do not hesitate to contact us for any comments or difficulties in using PhysiBoSS: physiboss@gmail.com.